JAlcocerT/JAlcocerT/content/blog/ai-tripplanner-langchain-pandas.md

 ## Improvements

-The current Trip Planner Apps does not have any AI feature.
+The current Trip Planner Apps does NOT have any AI feature.

 Yet.